 Small Italian villages are closely connected to others around them.
 This makes it very convenient during festivals, events and other entertainment options.
 It seems that they all take turns, be that fireworks or a celebration, and everyone is welcome.

-The close proximity of the different small towns almost resembles the different neighbourhoods of big cities.
+The proximity of the different small towns almost resembles the different neighbourhoods of big cities.
 You can get your coffee here, your groceries over there and party totally elsewhere.
 There is a chance something is happening in one of the places around you.

 The cons of living in a small Italian village